thewca/wca-regulations/wca-regulations-2012.md

   - 4d1) Cube puzzles and Megaminx are scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
   - 4d2) Pyraminx are scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
   - 4d3) Square-1 are scrambled with the darker colour on front (out of the 2 possible scrambling orientations).
-- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).
+- 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).[NOTE: I like that we have a unified scramble program now and this makes the rules and the organization of competitions simpler.
+However, I think it would still be a good idea to specify what the requirements for a "good" scramble method are for each of the puzzles (e.g. random state or X random moves).
+The problem now is that the scramble algorithm can be changed in the software without requiring a change in the regulations.
+This seems a bit weird.
+Basically it doesn't rule out that generating a random 2-gen RU scramble for 7x7x7 could be (or could become) a legal scramble method that can be used for WCA competitions.
+I think it should always be documented in the regulations what WCA considers a competition legal scramble generating method for transparency's sake.
+It seems too important for garantueeing the fairness of competitions not to specify it further and just say: using program X.]
 - 4g) After scrambling a puzzle, the scrambler must verify that he has scrambled the puzzle correctly.
 If the puzzle state is wrong, he must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
   - 4g1) Exception: For the 6x6x6 Cube and the 7x7x7 Cube, it is not necessary to correct the scramble, at the discretion of the WCA Delegate.